ryukinix/fractal-plan/README.md

 ## Usage

 This a beautiful thing.
 Why you don't only execute this?
-Fucking explanation.
+Fuck the explanation.
 Just execute!

-__There's also action keys!__
+__These are the fuckin' action keys:__

 | Key  |      Action       |
 |------| ----------------  |